What is API Security?

 A zero-trust security model assumes that all traffic, whether internal or external, is untrusted.
 For example:

 Network Access Control: In a corporate environment, employees must authenticate their devices and user credentials before accessing any resources, even if they are on the internal network.
-This prevents an attacker who gains access to the network from freely moving within it.
+This stops an attcker who obtains access to the network from navigating through it without restriction.

 Continuous Monitoring: A financial institution continuously monitors user activities and device health.
 If an employee's device shows signs of compromise, the system restricts its access until the issue is resolved.